ericm-square/mise-react-sb/README.md

 Convert this to React.
 Use CSS modules.
 Keep all custom attributes and prefix them with data- if you have to.
 Keep all CSS class names exactly the same as they are.
 Make sure you keep the CSS class names exactly the same, even if they don't use standard variable name format!!!

+Use the schema for the props in the component.

 Use this format for the component:
 ```tsx
 import styles from './Example.module.css';